Bryan-Az/LBP_Image_Analysis/README.md

 Data Mining Assignment for CMPE 256 at SJSU

 Using the demo resources from class,
-LBP Image Analysis will be run on these following images:
+LBP Image Analysis was ran on these following images, and interactive histograms created with Altair:

 **SJSU Logo in Color**